Sweet Redemption As Men's Curling Team Brings Olympic Gold Home To Duluth

 And he credited another Minnesotan for jumpstarting the team's run.

-"It started with that unbelievable kick by Jessie Diggins," he said, referring to the cross-country skier's come-from-behind gold medal victory.
+"It started with that unbelievable kick by Jessie Diggins," he said, referring to the cross-country skier's come-from-behind gold medal victory along with her teammate Kikkan Randall.
 "I can't tell you how much that fueled us.

 "Then the ladies' hockey finally coming out triumphant, again same deal.
 When we got to the ice that night, you could feel it in the air."